August Burns Red: Christianity

 'evangelical band.'
 We're not onstage to bring people to God, that's not our purpose up there.
 Our number one purpose in ABR is to entertain."
 In a 2014 interview, Jake Luhrs responded to a similar question by saying, "No, we are not a Christian band because, in my eyes, and I'm a believer in Jesus Christ...that doesn't mean because all of us are Christians we are now a Christian band."

-Since the members of the band are Christian, their beliefs are sometimes reflected in their writing and lyrics.
-However, these lyrics aren't meant to be religious but rather, positive and in songs such as "Fault Line", for the band's fans.
 Brent Rambler said in a 2016 interview, "We don't preach from stage, and we made the active choice that this band is about music, and being a positive influence.
 Since a lot of people correlate Christianity for positivity, that label has stuck with us."

-Recently some of the members have stated in interviews that not all of the band are Christian.
-They have said that they now just hope to spread positive messages in their music and lyrics, whether they are perceived as spreading a Christian message or not.
+Some members have later stated in interviews that not all of the band are Christian, and they now just hope to spread positive messages in their music and lyrics, whether they are perceived as spreading a Christian message or not.
 In a 2019 podcast, Matt Greiner stated that the band decided to drop their Christian label in 2012, after disputes within the band over what kind of message they were trying to spread, and whether their main intention was to make music or to spread a Christian message.
 Although the decision initially was met with disapproval by Greiner and Luhrs, members of the band continue to state that August Burns Red is not a Christian band.